Dandelions: Essential for Honey Bee Pollinators

 Attracting Other Pollinators

-Honey bees are famous pollinators, but other bees and insects are also important for pollination.
+Honeybees are famous pollinators, but other bees and insects are also important for pollination.
 Dandelions are a favorite food source for many of these pollinators, including bumblebees, butterflies, and beetles.
-By supporting honey bees through dandelions, you are also helping to support a diverse range of pollinators.
+By supporting Honey bees through dandelions, you are also helping to support a diverse range of pollinators.

 no mow may